yaygreat/LibrarySQLDB/readme.txt

-Book Library Webapp is composed of jsp's and java files.
-SQL Script uses LOAD DATA INFILE to load the csv data directly into the database.
-In order for this to work correctly, you must go to the my.ini file and set the priv var to "" and set the .csv folders within uploads folder in mysql.

-Required downlaods:
-Java 8 EE
-Apache Tomcat Server
-MySQL

 # Quickstart Guide:
-# ASMConversationBot

 **Borrower Register:**
 In order to register a borrower so that they will be able to check out books, input all the information required by the fields given.
 A borrower with the same SSN cannot exist.
 A unique borrower id will be automatically created for each new borrower.